 The congregation was founded in 1960 as Tree Towns Congregation in Elmhurst by eight local families.

 In 1970 the congregation was renamed Etz Chaim and in 1972 hired its first full-time rabbi.
 In 1973 the congregation moved to its present location in Lombard.
 Rabbi Steven Bob came to Etz Chaim in 1981 as the congregation’s fourth full-time rabbi, retiring and becoming Rabbi Emeritus in June 2016 after 35 years.
 Rabbi Andrea Cosnowsky came to our congregational family in July 2005 as Assistant Rabbi and in June 2016 became our Senior Rabbi.
 At the same time, Rabbi Frederick (Ricky) Kamil became Assistant Rabbi, coming from Cincinnati, Ohio.
 Anne Stein, Educator Emerita, retired in 2015 after 24 years.
-David Barany joined us as our Director of Education in July of 2017.
+Marla Friedman became our Religious School Principal in July, 2018.

 The congregation prides itself on being a congregation where both young and old are welcomed and cherished.
 Etz Chaim depends on the members to shape its character through involvement in programming and committees.